 Feline Hyperaesthesia Syndrome

-Also known as ‘Rippling Skin Syndrome’ this is a recently identified but poorly understood condition where cats exhibit exaggerated responses to touch and have sudden bouts of intense grooming, self-mutilation or tail chasing.
+Also known as ‘Rippling Skin Syndrome’ this is a recently identified but poorly understood condition.
+One where cats exhibit exaggerated responses to touch and have sudden bouts of intense grooming, self-mutilation or tail chasing.

 Cats Experiencing Stress